Biden to keep Powell as Fed chair, Brainard gets vice chair

 People are also reading…

+Next year, the Fed is widely expected to begin raising rates, at least once if not more.
+If the Fed moves too slowly to raise rates, inflation may accelerate further and force the central bank to take more draconian steps later to rein it in, potentially causing a recession.
+Yet if the Fed hikes rates too quickly, it could choke off hiring and the economic recovery.

+Powell’s re-nomination must be approved in a vote by the Senate Banking Committee and then confirmed by the full Senate, which is considered very likely.

-If confirmed by the Senate, Powell would remain one of the most powerful economic officials in the world.
+If confirmed, Powell would remain one of the most powerful economic officials in the world.
 By either raising or lowering its benchmark interest rate, the Fed seeks to either cool or stimulate growth and hiring, and to keep prices stable.
 Its efforts to direct the U.S. economy, the largest in the world, typically have global consequences.

 The Fed’s short-term rate, which has been pegged near zero since the pandemic hammered the economy in March 2020, influences a wide range of consumer and business borrowing costs, including for mortgages and credit cards.
 The Fed also oversees the nation’s largest banks.